pytorch/tutorials/recipes_source/torch_export_challenges_solutions.rst

 Conclusion
 ----------

-In this tutorial, we have learned how to use `torch.export` to export models for popular use cases by addressing challenges through correct configuration & simple code modifications.
+In this tutorial, we have learned how to use ``torch.export`` to export models for popular use cases by addressing challenges through correct configuration and simple code modifications.